Booster shot of Johnson & Johnson COVID-19 vaccine recommended by FDA panel - NewsBreak

 The FDA panel did hear a presentation from a scientist who helped lead a study on mixing doses from different drug manufacturers.
 But it did not vote on whether to recommend mixed doses, or set a timeline for doing so.

-The post Booster shot of Johnson & Johnson COVID-19 vaccine recommended by FDA panel appeared first on Michigan Advance .
+The post Booster shot of Johnson & Johnson COVID-19 vaccine recommended by FDA panel appeared first on Idaho Capital Sun .

 Comments / 0